Home » English » Pronouns, Types, Rules & Examples

 “These pronouns are used to emphasize a noun or pronoun.

-Example: He himself is his worst critic.
+Example: He is his worst critic.

 “These pronouns act as appositives of nouns or pronouns for the sake of emphasis,”